Ron Hornaday Jr.: 2005–2011

-At the end of 2004, Hornaday was released in favor of Clint Bowyer, and he returned to the Truck Series.
-He reunited with a long-time best friend of his, Kevin Harvick, and signed to drive the No. 6 GM Goodwrench-sponsored Chevy for Kevin Harvick Incorporated.
+At the end of 2004, Hornaday was released in favor of Clint Bowyer, and he returned to the Truck Series full-time.
+He reunited with a long-time best friend of his, Kevin Harvick, and signed to drive the No. 6 GM Goodwrench Chevy for Kevin Harvick Incorporated.
 Hornaday soon picked up a win at Atlanta Motor Speedway and finished fifth in points.
-In 2006, the team lost its Goodwrench sponsorship and switched to the No. 33 to yield the No. 6 to Mark Martin's Roush Racing effort.
+In 2006, the team lost its Goodwrench sponsorship and switched to the No. 33 to field the No. 6 to Mark Martin's Roush Racing effort.
 Running unsponsored for most of the year, Hornaday picked up two victories this year at Mansfield and Kentucky.
-He also had two Top 10s in five Busch Series starts that year.
+He also had two top-tens in five Busch Series starts that year.

 With sponsorship backing from Camping World, he continued his dominance in the Truck Series in 2007, winning races at two tracks for the first time in his career.
 He took the checkers at Lowe's in the Quaker Steak & Lube 200.
 Two weeks later, after a what-should-have-been-a-win-weekend at Mansfield, Hornaday outlasted Kyle Busch to win the AAA Insurance 200 at Dover.
 He continued his chase for a third title with a victory at O'Reilly Raceway Park in the Power Stroke Diesel 200, his 17th win on a short track.

 On November 16, 2007, Hornaday won his third NASCAR Craftsman Truck Series Championship by overcoming a 29-point deficit on Mike Skinner.

 On September 10, 2008, ESPN's Shaun Assael reported Hornaday admitted to using testosterone cream.
 He used it to treat Graves' disease.
 On December 21, 2008, Hornaday's father Ron Hornaday Sr., died due to cancer.

 On June 20, 2009, Hornaday won the Copart 200 at the Milwaukee Mile on his 51st birthday.
 He is one of the few racing drivers to win a race on his birthday.
 On July 24, 2009, Hornaday became the first Camping World Truck Series driver to win four races in a row by winning at O'Reilly Raceway Park.
 On August 1, 2009, he won the Toyota Tundra 200 at Nashville Superspeedway, tying Richard Petty and Bobby Allison as the only drivers to win five consecutive races in their NASCAR careers.